raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 ## Advanced

-The 15-way 1mm FFC camera connector on the Raspberry Pi model A and B is attached to the CAM1 interface (though it only uses two of the four available lanes).

 The Compute Module IO board has a 22-way 0.5mm FFC for each camera port, with CAM0 being a two-lane interface and CAM1 being the full four-lane interface.

-To attach a standard Raspberry Pi Camera Module to the Compute Module IO board, a small adaptor board, called RPI-CAMERA, is available.
-It adapts the 22W FFC to the Pi 15W FFC.
-As an alternative, the Pi Zero camera cable can be used.
+The standard Raspberry Pi uses a 15-way 1mm FFC cable, so you will need either an adapter (part# RPI-CAMERA) or a Pi Zero camera cable.

-To make the Raspberry Pi Camera Module work with a standard Raspberry Pi OS, the GPIOs and I2C interface must be wired to the CAM1 connector.
-This is done by bridging the correct GPIOs from the J6 GPIO connector to the CD1_SDA/SCL and CAM1_IO0/1 pins on the J5 connector using jumper wires.
-Additionally, a **dt-blob.bin** file needs to be provided to override default pin states (the dt-blob.bin file is a file that tells the GPU what pins to use when controlling the camera.
+On the Compute Module IO board it is necessary to bridge the GPIOs and I2C interface required by the Raspberry Pi OS to the CAM1 connector.
+This is done by connecting the GPIOs from the J6 GPIO connector to the CD1_SDA/SCL and CAM1_IO0/1 pins on the J5 connector using jumper wires.
+Additionally, a `dt-blob.bin` file needs to be provided to override default pin states (the dt-blob.bin file is a file that tells the GPU what pins to use when controlling the camera.
 For more information on this, see the relevant section in the guide to attaching peripherals to a Compute Module [here](cm-peri-sw-guide.md)).

-**The pin numbers below are provided only as an example.
-LED and SHUTDOWN pins can be shared by both cameras, if required.** The SDA and SCL pins must be either GPIO0 and GPIO1 or GPIO28 and 29 and must be individual to each camera.
+*The pin numbers below are provided only as an example.
+LED and SHUTDOWN pins can be shared by both cameras, if required.* The SDA and SCL pins must be either GPIO0 and GPIO1 or GPIO28 and 29 and must be individual to each camera.

 ### Steps to attach a Raspberry Pi Camera (to CAM1)